Tiffany678/BakeryShop_PassionProject/README.md

 ## Conclusion
 In this article, we created a simple e-commerce application.
 We created an API on the backend using Spring Boot and then we consumed it in our frontend application made in React.
 We demonstrated how to make the components we need, make them communicate with each other and retrieve/send data from/to the API.

-Finally, we showed how to merge both applications into one, packaged web app inside the static folder.